 Only if you learn to say “no” to the smaller stuff will you then ever have time and energy to say “yes” to the big thing your success dream demands from you.

-You are probably already wearing multiple hats, especially as you seek out that ever-receding mirage of work/life balance that can seem so elusive today.
+If I’m correct, my guess is that you are probably already wearing multiple hats of multitasking, especially as you seek out that ever-receding mirage of work/life balance that can seem so elusive today.

 So you already know you will need to find ways to multitask.